BCOM Library and Learning Resources

-We are also open by appointment to members of the public with a legitimate reason to use our materials (e.g. students and staff from other osteopathic teaching institutions) and members of BCOM alumni.
-Please email firstname.lastname@example.org at least 24 hours in advance so we can arrange visitor access.
+BCOM Library is open to members of the public with a legitimate reason to consult our materials (e.g., students and staff from osteopathic teaching institutions) and BCOM alumni.
+Please contact the library at least 24 hours in advance of your proposed visit so that library staff can authorize visitor access.

 If you would like further information regarding the library at BCOM, please contact Library Staff: direct line +44(0)20 7443 9910 or email firstname.lastname@example.org

 - More than 4,500 books on a wide range of medical and health sciences topics, such as anatomy, physiology, osteopathy, manual therapies, differential diagnosis, sports science, nutrition, statistics and ethics.

 - A Reference Collection of specialised, up-to-date texts for use within the library space.

 - Our partnership with the University of Plymouth provides access to their extensive electronic library, including current peer-reviewed journals, e-books, searchable medical databases and 3D Anatomy TV.